Thursday, February 16, 2017

 MS Additional 35313, fol 34r

-Possibly Simon Bening, Descent of the Holy Spirit
+Possibly Simon Bening, The

-from The Grimani Breviary
+From The Grimani Breviary

 Belgian, c.
 1510-1520